 Cornerstone prepares and serves breakfast the second Saturday of every month for approximately 200 people at Dégagé Ministries.
 It’s an awesome opportunity for your family or Life Group to show God's love to the homeless and disadvantaged in Grand Rapids!
 It's easy to get involved: take a look at the available Saturdays, then sign up!

 Cornerstone also provides funds for a matching incentive program for the Open Door Women’s Center.

 IHN (Interfaith Hospitality Network): Cornerstone's 84th Street Campus becomes home to "homeless"

 families for one week at a time, four times each year.
 We love the families by providing food, shelter and friendship.

 Cornerstone Church is a host congregation for the Interfaith Hospitality Network, a program of Family Promise of Grand Rapids.

 For more information and to volunteer, see our IHN page.

-Family Promise Christmas Dinner & Store: Cornerstone’s Heritage Hill Campus hosts a Christmas event for
+Family Promise Christmas Dinner & Store: Cornerstone’s Heritage Hill Campus hosts a two-day Christmas event for

 families who have recently gone through a Family Promise Program, and are now housed, but could use extra assistance at the